Get insider access

 This TV was replaced by the Hisense U7N [U7, U75N]

-The Hisense U7K is a lower mid-range 4k TV released in 2023 and sits between the Hisense U6/U6K and the Hisense U8/U8K in the company's 2023 ULED lineup.
-It replaces the Hisense U7H, with the U7K offering more local dimming zones than its predecessor and two HDMI 2.1 bandwidth ports that can do up to 4k @ 144Hz.
+The Hisense U7K is a lower mid-range 4k TV released in 2023.
+It sits between the Hisense U6/U6K and the Hisense U8/U8K in the company's 2023 ULED lineup and replaces the Hisense U7H.
+Compared to its predecessor, the U7K offers more local dimming zones and two HDMI 2.1 bandwidth ports that can do up to 4k @ 144Hz.
 It still has a full suite of gaming features, like variable refresh rate support and Hisense's Game Mode Pro gaming interface.
-It's compatible with Dolby Vision HDR and HDR10+, is certified as IMAX Enhanced, and supports DTS and Dolby advanced audio formats.
-It has the user-friendly Google TV interface, which is easy to use, and has a great selection of streaming apps.
-Finally, it comes in four sizes: 55, 65, 75, and 85 inches.
+It's also compatible with Dolby Vision HDR and HDR10+, is certified as IMAX Enhanced, and supports DTS and Dolby advanced audio formats.
+It has Google TV's user-friendly interface, which is easy to use, and has a great selection of streaming apps.
+It comes in four sizes: 55, 65, 75, and 85 inches.

 Our Verdict